 Median Wage: $28.71 per hour

 Information provided is for Minnesota.
 See current data at careerwise.minnstate.edu.

-The Anoka Technical College Information Technology (IT) Support certificate program is 15-credits of course and is designed to prepare graduates to successfully compete for entry-level positions in the IT field.
+The Anoka Technical College Information Technology (IT) Support certificate is a 15-credit program and is designed to prepare graduates to successfully compete for entry-level positions in the IT field.

 The IT Support certificate program builds the broad IT foundation needed to understand the terminology and methodologies of IT specialties in the workplace.

 - Apply critical thinking skills in the identification, analysis and resolution of information technology problems.

 - Exhibit interpersonal skills and a professional attitude while working in an information technology environment.